 When you report your rental income on Schedule E, you can deduct the ordinary and necessary expenses.
 Examples of expenses that you may deduct from your total rental income include:

-- Depreciation – Allowances for exhaustion, wear and tear (including obsolescence) of property.
-You begin to depreciate your rental property when you place it in service.
-You can recover some or all of your original acquisition cost and the cost of improvements by using Form 4562, Depreciation and Amortization (to report depreciation) beginning in the year your rental property is first placed in service, and beginning in any year you make improvements or add furnishings.
-Each asset should be depreciated and listed separately.
+Landlords can recover some or all of the property's original acquisition cost and the cost of improvements by reporting depreciation using Form 4562, Depreciation and Amortization.
+This applies both when the property is first placed in service and when improvements or furnishings are added.
+Each asset should be listed and depreciated separately.

 Schedule E Program Entry